niplav/site/masturbation_and_attractiveness.md

 *– [NoFap.com](https://nofap.com/), [“Rebooting from Porn Addiction”](https://nofap.com/rebooting/), 2017*

-A broad picture emerges: Long-term abstinence from masturbation has noticeable effects on male attractiveness for women, this effect emerges at around 40 days or more (and doesn't diminish with the time since the last masturbation increasing), it also has an effect on other men, though this is not really elaborated further.
+A broad picture emerges: NoFap claims that long-term abstinence from masturbation has noticeable effects on male attractiveness for women, this effect emerges at around 40 days or more (and doesn't diminish with the time since the last masturbation increasing further), it also has an effect on other men, though this is not really elaborated further.
 The effects are noticeable.

 The reasons given for this increase in attractiveness are as follows: